-Unitrin Insurance was born in 1990 as a subsidiary company of Teledyne Inc.; which was responsible for some of the most memorable products of the 1980s and 90s.
-Led by entrepreneur Henry Singleton; the Teledyne Corporation had made a habit out of acquiring small and undervalued companies; and spinning them up into profitable and viable corporations.
-In 1990; Singleton created Unitrin; in the hope that he could garner the same success as he had with Argonaut; a workers compensation insurance provider; which had recently provided a five-to-one stock split for shareholders.
-In April of 1990; Unitrin got its start in three distinct insurance categories – life and health; property and casualty; and consumer finance; which included the Unitrin auto insurance division.
+Unitrin Insurance was born in 1990 as a subsidiary company of Teledyne Inc., which was responsible for some of the most memorable products of the 1980s and 1990s.
+Led by entrepreneur Henry Singleton, the Teledyne Corporation had made a habit out of acquiring small and undervalued companies and spinning them up into profitable and viable corporations.
+In 1990, Singleton created Unitrin in the hope that he could garner the same success as he had with Argonaut, a workers compensation insurance provider, which had recently provided a five-to-one stock split for shareholders.
+In April of 1990, Unitrin got its start in three distinct insurance categories – life and health, property and casualty, and consumer finance, which included the Unitrin auto insurance division.

-Located in Chicago; Illinois; the Unitrin Insurance Company relied on a time-tested and almost forgotten method to build its initial customer base – door to door sales.
+Located in Chicago, Illinois, the Unitrin Insurance Company relied on a time-tested and almost forgotten method to build its initial customer base – door to door sales.
 Well-informed and well-dressed agents went door to door selling excellent auto insurance policies at reasonable prices.
-Not only that; these same agents were willing to come back each month to collect premiums in person; eliminating the need for postage or the potential for a payment to be lost in the mail.
-In a world lacking the ability to pay bills online; this service was extremely well-received; and generated substantial customer leads for the company; as well as garnering it critical acclaim.
-As its profile began to rise; however; so did its value as a target for hostile takeovers.
-In 1994; another company attempted to acquire Unitrin insurance; but in a bold move to defend its own assets; the company purchased enough of its own stock to retain control of its own operation and also managed to increase its profitability at the same time.
+Whatsmore, these same agents were willing to come back each month to collect premiums in person, eliminating the need for postage or the potential for a payment to be lost in the mail.
+In a world lacking the ability to pay bills online, this service was extremely well-received and generated substantial customer leads for the company as well as garnering it critical acclaim.
+As its profile began to rise, however, so did its value as a target for hostile takeovers.
+In 1994, another company attempted to acquire Unitrin insurance, but in a bold move to defend its own assets, the company purchased enough of its own stock to retain control of its own operation and also managed to increase its profitability at the same time.